simplify9/helm-charts/README.md

 # Simply Charts
-Simply charts is a library that includes helm charts that helps with deployments on a Kubernetes cluster using the Helm package manager.
+Simply charts is a library of helm charts that helps with deployments on a Kubernetes cluster using the Helm package manager.

 ## Prerequisites
 - Kubernetes 1.12+